confidential-computing/governance/scoping.md

-This proposal puts the focus on hardware-based, attested TEEs, while providing some leeway with the use of "promote" to allow for non-hardware based projects that demonstrably promote the use of hardware-attested TEEs.
+This proposal puts the focus on hardware-based, attested TEEs, while providing some leeway with the use of "promote" to allow for non-hardware based projects that demonstrably promote the use of hardware-based, attested TEEs.

 Similarly, the TAC iterated on several proposals for wording around the definition of the term "confidential computing".
 The following